PRESERVATION OF RTTY HISTORY

 Windows • Free • ITTY submission client • W2TTY

-RTTYMailer is the recommended way to submit articles to the ITTY AUTOSTART channel.
+RTTYMailer is the recommended way to submit articles to any ITTY channel — ITTY, Europe, Autostart, or ITTY 100 — chosen from a dropdown in the program.
 Originally written by Bill Bytheway K7TTY; currently maintained by Paul Heller W2TTY.
 Handles all server configuration automatically — no SMTP setup required.
+Version 21.0 is a substantial release: it also carries forward several years of unpublished fixes, and submissions to ITTY 100 — broken since it shipped — now work correctly for the first time.
 Write your article, select a channel, and click Send.

 RTTYApp